 stop 12 – Holy Family Institute at Brightside

 Brightside was the name of a farm along the West Springfield and Holyoke border.
 That name Brightside was the name taken on by the orphanage for boys.
 Its formal name was Holy Family Institute at Brightside.
 Most people then and now call it Brightside.
 Brightside was owned by Warren Wilkinson.
-When he died in 1892 the bishop purchased the property and land in order to build an orphanage.
+When he died in 1892 the bishop purchased the property and land (123 acres in all) in order to build an orphanage.

 The boys orphanage stayed at this location until 1954 when they moved a quarter mile to the south into a newly built Brightside home.
 From 1954 to 1991 it was called the Sisters of Providence Children’s Home and was for both boys and girls.
 Then the name was changed back in 1991 and then Brightside closed in 2009.
 This location is now called Mary’s Meadow and it opened in 2018.
 It is a 40-bed, small house concept skilled nursing and rehabilitation facility.
 Adjacent to Brightside housing was their school and administration.
 This is now the new Hillside Residence is a 34-unit affordable elderly housing facility and also the refurbished de Paul Center which was the school.
 The entire campus is called the Hillside at Providence.